Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Want to visit New York?
 It’s easy to use your miles & points to do it on the cheap!
 Here are a few ideas:

 - United Airlines – United Airlines miles are easy to earn.
-If you have the Chase Sapphire Preferred, Sapphire Reserve, Ink Preferred, or Ink Plus or Ink Bold (both no longer available), you can transfer Chase Ultimate Rewards points to transfer partners like United Airlines.
+If you have the Chase Sapphire Preferred Card, Sapphire Reserve, Ink Business Preferred Credit Card, or Ink Plus or Ink Bold (both no longer available), you can transfer Chase Ultimate Rewards points to transfer partners like United Airlines.
 Check out my post on how to use United Airlines miles.

 - Southwest – Chase Ultimate Rewards points transfer to Southwest, too!
 Plus, if you have the Southwest Companion Pass, a friend can fly with you for (almost) free!